lgw2/lgw2.github.io/_teaching/csci112-spring-2023/classwork/classwork3.md

 ## Grading turnaround
-Preliminary results via autograder will be present in the appropriate classwork directory in the `autograder.txt` file at the end of class and refereshed at 5pm.
-Final grading will be run at 6am tomorrow and scores will be uploaded to D2L by the next class period.
+Preliminary results via autograder will be present in the appropriate classwork directory in the `autograder.txt`, refreshed every 5 minutes during class and every hour until 6am the following day.
+The 6am run is the filal grade.
+Scores will be uploaded to D2L by the next class period.